UNITED STATES

 The authoritative guidance on fair value measurements establishes a three-tier fair value hierarchy for disclosure of fair value measurements as follows:

-Level 2—Observable inputs other than Level 1 prices, such as quoted prices for similar assets or liabilities, quoted prices in markets that are not active, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.
-The Company’s short-term investments including commercial paper, corporate debt and U.S. Treasury securities are Level 2 financial instruments.
+Level 2 - Observable inputs other than Level 1 prices, such as quoted prices for similar assets or liabilities, quoted prices in markets that are not active, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.

-Level 3—Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
-The Company’s Series A common stock warrant liability (Series A Common Stock Warrant Liability) and redeemable convertible preferred stock warrant liability (Redeemable Convertible Preferred Stock Warrant Liability) are Level 3 financial instruments.
+Level 3 - Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.

-As of September 30, 2023 and December 31, 2022, financial assets measured at fair value on a recurring basis consist of cash and cash equivalents.
-The carrying amount of cash and cash equivalents was $
+As of September 30, 2024 and December 31, 2023, financial assets measured at fair value on a recurring basis consisted of cash equivalents and marketable securities.
+Cash equivalents consist primarily of money market funds and other investments that are readily convertible into cash and have maturities of three months or less at the time of acquisition.
+The fair value of cash equivalents was $

 The carrying values of the Company’s accounts payable and accrued expenses and other current liabilities approximate their fair values due to the short-term nature of these liabilities.